BIPV Demo sites overview

 Testbox is comprised of two identical containers into which a glass facade sporting PV cells is integrated.
 Both containers are monitored in terms of indoor comfort (temperature, humidity).

-A c-Si semitransparent low-concentration BIPV system developed by Tecnalia in collaboration with Onyx Solar and Film Optics will be implemented in a façade configuration on one of the two containers, in combination with the existing PV cells.
+A c-Si semitransparent low-concentration BIPV system developed by Tecnalia in collaboration with Onyx Solar and Film Optics has been implemented in a façade configuration on one of the two containers, in combination with the existing PV cells.

 The impact of the installation on electricity production and indoor comfort will be directly compared to reference conditions in the second container.